danielhenrymantilla/higher-kinded-types.rs/book/src/what-are-hkts.md

         They express the propery of "being generic over an itself generic type".

+So while HKTs may be the general term to talk about all these things as a whole, it is important to note that the `T` in `T : <'_>` wouldn't be higher-kinded type, but just an arrow-kinded type.

 The [`::higher-kinded-types`](https://docs.rs/higher-kinded-types) crate on which this book is based tries to remain close to Rust terminology, and these "arrow-kinded types" are therein called "`For` types", given the higher-order-ish nature of the nested generic parameter, not totally unlike `for<'lifetime> fn…` pointers or `dyn for<'lifetime> Trait…`s.

+  - So whilst an `impl ForLifetime` type would not qualify, in and of itself, for the HKT terminology, a type generic over an `impl ForLifetime` type, would.

+  - It is not impossible that in certain chapters of this book, some kind of "let's use HKTs" phrasing may be used, only for the actual implementation to mostly rely on these `impl For…` types.

 ## `For` types (such as `impl ForLifetime` types)